 According to the legal basis, meetings must take place at least once a year.
-It is standing practice to organise two meetings per year.

 In the meetings, the DPAs of all EU Member States are represented, as well as the EDPS, who also provides the secretariat for the Group, and the Data Protection Secretariat of the Council, which provides the secretariat for the Customs JSA.
 As the members of the Group and the Customs JSA are largely identical, these meeting also serve as meetings between the EDPS and the Customs JSA, as foreseen in Article 26 (3) of Council Decision 2009/917/JHA.